andreamari/polyquantum_test/README.md

    - Name the subfolder after the issue number (e.g., `/documents/42/`).
    - Name the file starting with `1-` (e.g., `/documents/42/1-idea.md`) to indicate that this is the first document.
    - The content of the document must contain two required fields: _Author(s)_ and _Affiliation(s)_.
+   - The full project can be referenced within Polyquantum or in external works with the following suggested notation: _Polyquantum 42 (2025)_.
-   - If necessary, the new research idea can be referenced in research papers as _Polyquantum 42.1 (2025)_.
+   - The specific document containing the seed idea can be referenced as _Polyquantum 42.1 (2025)_.
 3. Open a Pull Request to merge the new subfolder and its internal file.

 ## Issues vs. Markdown files
 - **Issues** are optimal for brainstorming, discussions, and quick comments.
 Autorship of contributions is (weakly) tracked by the web interface, not by Git.
 - **Markdown files** are for more refined ideas/solutions/calculations that are worth preserving as a permanent record in the Git history.
 Such files can be easily referenced, tracked, and version-controlled.
-Autorship of contributions is strongly preserved.
+Autorship of contributions is strongly preserved by the GIT system.